vhcd/vhcd.github.io/_posts/2021-06-03-vr-headsets.md

 [![ndrt.png]({{site.baseurl}}/images/ndrt.png)][2]

 All that in a VR headset would be challenging to say the least.
-You could probably design a new NDRT that don't require physical interaction (i.e. no touchscreen), but that would obvisouly be very difficult.
-Integrating a side display into the virtual car is also a challenge on its own, as you'll once again face the resolution issues mentionned previously.
+You could probably design a new NDRT that don't require physical interaction (i.e. no touchscreen), but that would obviously be very difficult.
+Integrating a side display into the virtual car is also a challenge on its own, as you'll once again face the resolution issues mentioned previously.

 Overall, during the experiment, the driver might have to interact with a lot of things in the real car.
 Being immersed in a virtual car, without visible hands, is too much of a hassle in most cases.